e-clearing-net/OCHP/OCHP-direct.md

 Before a charging process can be started, the provider needs to select an EVSE in an operator's backend.
 This establishes the session and generates the OCHP-direct session ID.
 The operator must reserve the selected charging station for the communicated Contract-ID.

+The provider may request reservation until a certain time and for a specific RFID token.
 It is up to the operator to decide whether or not to accept the provider's request for a reservation (duration).
+If the reservation request cannot be fulfilled the operator should return the maximum TTL for the reservation they would accept, but establish the session nonetheless.
+It is then up to the provider to decide whether to accept this offer from the operator (and otherwise release the EVSE, cancelling the reservation).

  * MDM sends the SelectEvse.req PDU.
  * CMS responds with a SelectEvse.conf PDU.